Macintosh XL: History

-After two years of lackluster sales, Apple attempted to salvage Lisa by redesigning some hardware components and renaming it as Macintosh XL.
+Apple Computer announced Macintosh XL at its January 1985 annual meeting as part of Macintosh Office.
+After two years of lackluster sales, the company attempted to salvage Apple Lisa by redesigning some hardware components and renaming it as Macintosh XL.
 Basing on the previous sale figures of Lisa, Apple ordered the limited number of parts as to last through 1985 before ending the production.
-The redesign spurred a record number of orders for this addition to the Macintosh line, which caught Apple off-guard.
+The redesign caused a record number of orders for this addition to the Macintosh line, which caught Apple off-guard.

 Discontinuation

-Due to the limited number of parts ordered, Apple had sold its entire allocations of Macintosh XL for 1985 much earlier than anticipated.
+The company discontinued Macintosh XL less than four months after its introduction.
+Due to the limited number of parts ordered, Apple sold its entire allocations of Macintosh XL for 1985 much earlier than anticipated.
 Had Apple continued to manufacture Macintosh XL as to meet the demand at lower price, the company would have lost even more money on each unit.
 Additionally, the cancellation was also due to the necessary consolidation of expenses and projects.

-In 1986, Apple offered the exchange program for the owners of Lisa and Macintosh XL.
-The owners could exchange their Lisa and Macintosh XL along with $1,495 US for the new Macintosh Plus and Hard Disk 20 (list price of $4,098 US).
+A developer said that Macintosh XL existed only so Apple could say that a Macintosh with hard drive and more memory existed.
+Most developers were not surprised, he said, because of Apple's obvious preference for Macintosh over Lisa.
+In 1986, Apple offered an exchange program for the owners of Lisa and Macintosh XL: The owners could exchange their Lisa and Macintosh XL along with $1,495 US for the new Macintosh Plus and Hard Disk 20 (list price of $4,098 US).

 Sun Remarketing

-After Apple dropped the XL from their price list in September 1985, Sun Remarketing of Logan, Utah, bought a number of Apple's remaining inventory and continued to sell them under license with their updated version of MacWorks Plus, re-branding it as Macintosh Professional.
+After Apple dropped the XL from its price list in September 1985, Sun Remarketing of Logan, Utah, bought a number of Apple's remaining inventory and continued to sell them under license with their updated version of MacWorks Plus, re-branding it as Macintosh Professional.

-Although no new Lisas were available for sale, development continued on MacWorks Plus to support the installed base of Lisas, making them as relevant as their closely-related cousin Macintosh Plus.
+Although no new Lisas were available for sale, development continued on MacWorks Plus to support the installed base of Lisas, making them as relevant as their closely related cousin Macintosh Plus.